jaaabir/jaaabir/README.md

-I'm a self-taught programmer passionate in AI and Data Science

 **About me**

-- 💼 Data Science Intern at [Object Automation Software Solution Pvt Ltd](http://razorpay.com/)
+- I'm a self-taught programmer passionate in AI and Data Science

 - 📈 Built a whole chatbot application related to health